 The course requirements and electives are below.
 The required and elective LLM courses are not offered every semester and new offerings for approved LLM electives may become available.
 Students should check with the Records Office for a current schedule of courses.
 A limited number of courses also will be available in the summer.

-Once a student is admitted to the LLM program, they can develop a personalized plan of courses based on their time-frame for finishing the LLM Degree by contacting Christine Malone, Assistant Dean, Student Academic Affairs, at firstname.lastname@example.org.
+Once a student is admitted to the LLM program, they can develop a personalized plan of courses based on their time-frame for finishing the LLM Degree by contacting Catherine Stahl, Director of Graduate Student Academic Affairs at firstname.lastname@example.org.

 For more information about any of the courses listed below, view Course Descriptions.